Tantech (NASDAQ:TANH) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Tantech (NASDAQ:TANH – Get Rating) in a report published on Thursday.
-The firm issued a sell rating on the basic materials company’s stock.
+Research analysts at StockNews.com assumed coverage on shares of Tantech (NASDAQ:TANH – Get Rating) in a research note issued on Friday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the company.
-Millennium Management LLC acquired a new stake in shares of Tantech during the 2nd quarter worth approximately $61,000.
-Virtu Financial LLC grew its stake in shares of Tantech by 21.8% during the 2nd quarter.
-Virtu Financial LLC now owns 224,686 shares of the basic materials company’s stock worth $66,000 after purchasing an additional 40,178 shares during the period.
-Finally, Renaissance Technologies LLC grew its stake in shares of Tantech by 206.8% during the 2nd quarter.
-Renaissance Technologies LLC now owns 1,192,940 shares of the basic materials company’s stock worth $348,000 after purchasing an additional 804,150 shares during the period.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in TANH.
+Millennium Management LLC purchased a new position in Tantech during the second quarter valued at approximately $61,000.
+Virtu Financial LLC grew its position in Tantech by 21.8% during the second quarter.
+Virtu Financial LLC now owns 224,686 shares of the basic materials company’s stock valued at $66,000 after purchasing an additional 40,178 shares in the last quarter.
+Finally, Renaissance Technologies LLC purchased a new position in Tantech during the first quarter valued at approximately $185,000.
+56.39% of the stock is owned by hedge funds and other institutional investors.

 Tantech Company Profile